Red Light Therapy for Postpartum - Natural Support for Recovery

 Essential Features to Look for in a Postpartum Recovery Device

-You must use an FDA-approved or medically certified safe device at all times, especially if you're applying it near sensitive postpartum tissues or wounds.
+• FDA-Cleared Certification: You must use an FDA-approved device, especially if you're applying it near sensitive postpartum tissues.

-Ensure it has auto-shutoff, overheat protection, and low EMF emission, particularly if you plan to use the device frequently or on newborns.
+• Safety Features: Ensure it has auto-shutoff, overheat protection, and low EMF emission.

 Overview of the Total Spectrum Series for Postpartum Wellness